Northstar Winery

 - Northstar brand: provides Ste.
 Michelle premium-tier dedicated Merlot identity complementing Chateau Ste.
 Michelle Merlot bottlings

-Walla Walla Sourcing and the Pepper Bridge Connection
+Walla Walla Sourcing and the Merlot Focus

 - Fruit-sourcing model: long-term grower partnerships within broader Ste.
 Michelle Wine Estates portfolio's vineyard-relationship infrastructure